andrasq/node-mongobatch-js/Readme.md

   Documents is a non-empty array of objects read from the collection.
   Offset is the number of documents already passed to filter (ie, the skip distance of `documents[0]` from the beginning of the collection, counted in ascending _id order).
-Cb is the callback when processing is finished.
+Cb is the callback to signal that processing is finished for this batch; errors passed to cb will interrupt the iteration and will be returned with whenDone.
 - `whenDone` - called on error or when all documents have been filtered.
   Called with the count of documents found, `whenDone(err, documentCount)`.